When I got pregnant at the age of 43, my greatest fear was having a baby with Down syndrome.

 Life expectancy- do they live until adulthood?

-Mr Joe Sanderson from Cleveland, who was born in 1936, and is believed to be the oldest person with Down Syndrome, just turned 80 recently.
-Another guy, Kenny Cridge, from Britain turned 77 last month.
+Mr Joe Sanderson from Cleveland, who was born in 1936, and is believed to be the oldest person with Down Syndrome, turned 80 in 2016.

 The life span of Down syndrome children, however, depends if they have concomitant illnesses, like congenital heart disease and other factors, like development of infections and other health concerns as they grow up.

 If properly trained and supported, some people with Down syndrome can live independently in a home or in an assisted independent arrangement, and a few even develop romantic relationships and even get married.

 Many people with Down syndrome are also able to work or volunteer, thus, able to contribute to the progress of their communities where they live.